Want to Ref?

 How Old Do I Have to Be?

-No. New referees must complete both the online theory component and the (practical) entry-level clinic (usually hosted in person).
+No. New referees must complete both the online theory component and the (practical) entry-level or small-sided clinic (usually hosted in person).
 The first part ensures you understand the Laws of the Game.
 The second part teaches you the basic application of the Laws including basic positioning, how to use flags, etc.

 Can I Referee Any Game I Want Once I Complete the Online Theory Component or Entry-Level Clinic?